k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/07_tdm_implementation_parameters_handling.md

 ### AI-based Generation

-The AI-based generated entities are not "synced" from a data source.
-The AI process generates entities, and the TDM imports the the generated entities to Fabric.
+The AI-based generated entities are not 'synced' from a data source.
+The AI process generates entities, and the TDM imports the generated entities to Fabric.
 A post TDM process updates the parameters tables for the imported entities to enable a selection of these entities based on parameters.

 Click [here] for more information about the AI based generation.